 Prior to retirement, Glen Timbers worked in the health field for over 35 years.
 He started in public health, and at retirement was the CEO for the United Church Health Services Society.
 Glen’s focus in work was holistic health and well-being, coupled with ensuring individuals and communities had a voice in determining future directions.
-Glen has work extensively with civic and First Nations communities.
+Glen has worked extensively with civic and First Nations communities.
 He believes that all peoples are children of God, the Creator, Great Spirit, and that we all must work together to address today’s spiritual and social issues.
 Glen’s interests include nature/hiking, wood and stone working, healing modalities, and spirituality.

 Jenne Newman [Calgary AB]

 Jenne is a Creative Arts Psychotherapist in Calgary, where she collaborates with others in moments of vulnerability, accessing the strength of creativity to develop solutions and foster growth.
 Naramata Centre has been a core part of Jenne’s world for over 30 years.
 The Centre sparked a passion in Jenne for working with collaborative teams, creating visions, developing intergenerational programming, and finding creative ways to build community.
 In Jenne’s toolbox you will find past non profit board experience, community engagement projects, business management, and a resilient spirit.
 Her history at the centre includes program participation, winter session, workshop leadership and six years on summer staff.
 Naramata is the home of her heart and she is honoured to be actively involved in this moment of change.
 When taking a pause, Jenne finds joy in nature, quiet moments and discovering the wonders of the world with her family.